bithippie/good-energy-kid-breakfast/README.md

 > Remember, the goal is not to be perfect, but to make it easier to replace sugar-laden, inflammation-triggering convienece foods with healthier alternatives. \
 > If you don't agree with something, submit an alternative recipe!

-## Eggs
-> [!TIP]
->
-> When you can, source locally first! \
-> A post on your town's Facebook page is a good way to learn which neighbors raise hens.

-- Omelette: Local, free-range, or cage-free eggs.
-Use a quality cheese such as Swiss, Colby Jack, or Cheddar.
-Add a pinch of coarse sea salt and black pepper before cooking.

-## Smoothies

-- Smoothies made with pea protein powder: plant milk, chia seeds, and fruit.
-Keep half a dozen kinds of frozen fruit chunks in your freezer and let your kids pick what they want.
-Add nut butter too, if your kids are not allergic to it.

 ## Breakfast Bars
 <details>
 <summary>Kim's Bars - Easy to make breakfast bars that can be eaten cold or warmed up.</summary>